Eva-Ryan/LCA-fit-indices/README.md

 # LCA-fit-indices

-Simulation study code to test the performance of a normed fit index measure proposed for latent class analysis.
+Simulation study code to test the performance of normed and non-normed fit indices proposed for latent class analysis.

 ## Description of files